 It was a difficult task to take over the fortified city, which was surrounded by lakes.
 The brave chieftains Notis Botsaris and Kitsos Tzavellas led the defense of Missolonghi.

-The city was defended by about 3,000 men, with several philhellenes among them, including the Romantic poet and hero, Lord Byron.
+The city was defended by about 3,000 men, with several philhellenes among them.

 The siege lasted an entire year, with Ibrahim Pasha joining the attack after the first months.
 Yet what the vast Egyptian army could not achieve, starvation and disease did.